 WooCommerce is a WordPress plugin that helps you create, manage, measure, and maintain an online store without any difficulty or getting your hands dirty with code.

-WooCommerce is a free and open-source WordPress plugin that provides an ultimate solution to all e-commerce businesses.
+WooCommerce is a free and open-source WordPress plugin that provides the ultimate solution to all eCommerce businesses.
 Even if you do not know much about the technical side of things, you can still enjoy a lot of flexibility in selling your products with WooCommerce.
 To add ease to the user experience, the layout is very simple.

 One of the key benefits of WooCommerce is its ability to track customers’ behavior, predict trends, and analyze your marketing efforts accurately and comprehensively.